weakish/weakish.github.com/uses/README.md

 ## Wear

-All casual clothing, mostly Muji, Uniqlo, and Decathlon.
+All casual clothing, mostly Uniqlo and Decathlon.
 I have no formal, semi-formal, or informal clothing.
 I usually ignore any dress code.
 I do not go places enforcing a non-casual dress code.
 I usually wear sneakers and prefer [vintage style running shoes][thedeffest], those revised models originated from [1960s], [1970s], and [1980s], [light and comfort][ad].

 [thedeffest]: https://www.thedeffest.com/